About the Benedictine Identity Task Force

 In 2011-12, the task force was instrumental in the introduction of the Benedictine Scholars program and the selection of the first cohort of Benedictine Scholars.

 In many ways, the Benedictine Identity Task Force honors the spirit of the Catholic Benedictine Leadership Team, which preceded the task force.
-This team supported many projects, including the development of the online tour of sacred spaces on campus and the publication of
+This team supported many projects, including the development of an online tour of sacred spaces on campus and the publication of

 One Rule, Many Men, the work of two classes of students who took English Professor Olivia Archibald’s professional and academic writing course in 2006 and 2009.
 The students were each assigned to interview a monk and to write an essay about him.